radoslaw-grzywacz/road-signs-recognition/README.md

 ## Notes

 The TensorFlow Lite model must accept 416x416 pixel images.
-The current implementation simply displays the output score as a percentage.
+The app loads labels from `labels.txt` in the assets folder and displays the top prediction with its confidence percentage.